| | |

 Eye-Dropper-Painting-On-Lego-Board

-The mystery of Indigo Color
+The Mystery of Indigo Color

-Initially, Newton described only five primary colors of the rainbow.
-He later added orange and indigo so that there would be seven colors to match the seven notes in a musical scale.
 However, later on, some color theorists chose to replace indigo and violet with a single hue: purple or violet.
-So, once indigo was removed from the rainbow colors, people today choose to call Newton’s blue cyan and indigo blue.
+So, once indigo was removed from the rainbow, people today call Newton’s blue cyan and indigo blue.

 Eye-Dropper-rainbow-Fine-Motor